 In addition to these tags, there is also other metadata that can be included.
 If you are interested in finding more tags to include with your content, you can read more here.

-Facebook is a fantastic resource to help you engage with your potential customers and take the first steps towards building relationships.
+Facebook marketing is a fantastic resource to help you engage with your potential customers and take the first steps towards building relationships.
 Using the Open Graph Protocol will enhance your ability to display your content to these followers, thus boosting your engagement and success.